Streams of Life

 "Sit beside a mountain stream... see her waters rise... listen to the pretty sound of music as she flies".
 Mother Nature's Son-Lennon/McCartney

 Below is an assimilation of photos taken throughout the years of creeks and rivers during my outings primarily for railroad history research for compilation into web site pieces.
 Others predate that time from earlier periods of my life.
 There is no pattern for their placement; random is their insertion into this page as they are recovered from photo archives which will also follow suit with future inclusions onto the page.
 In some instances there will be multiple images of the same stream.
 As the reader may surmise, there are streams that hold special meaning in my life.
-Whether it be familiarity, nostalgia, or direct association such as fishing the respective waters, there is a life-long link to that specific body of water.
+Whether it be familiarity, nostalgia, or direct association such as fishing the respective waters, there is a life-long link to those specific bodies of water.
 Also included are those with no sentimental attachment but are admired for their beauty nonetheless.
 Of note, a similar dedicated page about the Kanawha River in West Virginia---Kanawha River Days-- appears on the site.

 Initial publication date October 2020.
 All photos by Dan Robie unless otherwise credited